-Unfortunately, no. For the Realm, it’s as important that we get to know you as a playwright as it is to get to know your play, and we generally only produce writers we’ve already worked with in some way.
+Unfortunately, no. For the Realm, it’s as important that we get to know you as a playwright as it is that we get to know your play, and we generally only produce writers we’ve already worked with in some way.
 We’ve started The Scratchpad Series specifically to create more opportunities to start new relationships with more writers.

 Are there any limitations on the type of work I can apply with?

 Do I have to live in New York to be eligible for Scratchpad?
-Do I have to live in the U.S.?

 Does whether or not I have an agent affect my eligibility for The Realm’s programs?